Battle of St. John's: Background

 The island of Newfoundland had been contested territory between France and England for some time before Queen Anne's War broke out in 1702.
 French raids during King William's War in the 1690s had completely destroyed English settlements, including the principal port of St. John's.
 The English rebuilt, occupying permanent and seasonal sites on the eastern side of the Avalon Peninsula, while the French occupied the western side, with their capital at Plaisance.

 In 1702, English Captain John Leake raided a number of French settlements in Newfoundland, but avoided Plaisance because of the presence of French warships in the harbour.
 In the winter of 1704–5 Daniel d'Auger de Subercase, the French governor at Plaisance, led a siege of St. John's in which much of the town was destroyed, but Fort William was not taken.
 In the following year, French and Mi'kmaq raiding parties continued to harass English settlers, and the English sent naval forces that destroyed French settlements, although Plaisance was seen as too strong to assault.

 Philippe Pastour de Costebelle, who succeeded Subercase as governor at Plaisance, was presented with an opportunity to once again assault St. John's directly when a number of French ships stopped at Plaisance in late 1708, including the frigate Vénus and some French privateers from the West Indies.
 To capitalise on the opportunity, he sent his lieutenant, Joseph de Monbeton de Brouillan de Saint-Ovide, to recruit a company of men for an overland assault on St. John's, which would be supported by Vénus' captain, Louis Denys de La Ronde.
 Saint-Ovide recruited a force of 164 from the various ships, the local settlers, and the Mi'kmaq, and set out for St. John's on 14 December 1708.

-Major Thomas Lloyd returned to the command of St. John's in the winter of 1705-6, after having been maneuvered out of the post by John Moody, who had defended the fort during the 1705 siege.
+Major Thomas Lloyd returned to the command of St. John's in the winter of 1705–6, after having been maneuvered out of the post by John Moody, who had defended the fort during the 1705 siege.
 Lloyd had previously served in the post from 1696, and had acquired a reputation amongst the colonists for a violent and temperamental disposition that had contributed to his original ouster from the post in 1704.
-On his return to London he had various accusations against himself cleared, and was reinstated despite of Moody's successful defence in 1705.
+On his return to London he had various accusations against himself cleared, and was reinstated despite Moody's successful defence in 1705.
 From 1705 to 1708 he ran the colony without significant incident, and participated in a raiding expedition in 1707 against French fishing settlements.
 He organised militia companies and constructed new fortifications large enough to hold most of the population.
 He persuaded most of the people to spend the winter within the fortifications in 1708 because of the ongoing French and Indian raids.